-We are proud to announce the second genomics workshop for Asia Pacific!
-Held at the North Bangkok campus of the prestigious Kasetsart University, Empowering agricultural research through (meta)genomics will be held in Bangkok on the 25-28th June 2019.
+Supported by the Australian Government (Ministry for Industry, Science and Technology) and held at the North Bangkok campus of the prestigious Kasetsart University, Empowering agricultural research through (meta)genomics will be held in Bangkok on the 25-28th June 2019.

 This advanced workshop follows our unique format of combining wet-laboratory techniques with scientific exploration and bioinformatics analysis.
 We also stream biologists and bioinformaticians so they can learn with their peers and focus on furthering their own expertise.